1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 (Medvedev and Lerner, p.
 66)** Go Back to this 6 reasons

-“How
-was he able to hypnotize the planning organs into accepting
-on faith his fantastic promises of 100 to 160 centners per
-hectare yields of wheat merely from decomposition of roots
-of perennial cereals?”
-(Medvedev and Lerner, p.
-91)

 “Several months later the issue of sabotage in agricul¬
 tural chemistry was dredged up again by another Vil’yams
 follower, Lyashchenko”